fpereiro/gotoB/readme.md

 B.say ('set', [], 'hello');

-// B.store still is [], the invocation above will print an error and do nothing else.
+// B.store still is [], the invocation above will report an error and do nothing else.

 B.say ('set', [], {});